cameraui/sdk/go/docs/api/plugin.md

 ## type OAuthProviderConfig

 OAuthProviderConfig points the plugin's OAuth manager at an identity provider.
-Preset selects a built\-in endpoint set \(e.g. "cameraui.com"\); otherwise the explicit endpoints are used.

 	type OAuthProviderConfig struct {
 	    // Preset names a built-in IdP endpoint set.
 When empty the explicit